FarzanehCS/traderApp/README.md

 ## Acknowledgments

-* Special Thanks to .....
+* Hat tip to anyone whose code was used
 * Inspiration
 * etc